 In Table 1, we list information on the sample projects including name, domain, number of lines of code, number of merge scenarios, and programming language.
 Since Java is widely used, we were able to locate ten projects with ten conflict scenarios each.
 For C# and Python, we located fewer candidates with fewer conflict scenarios.
 Overall, our sample consists of 24 projects with, in summary, 180 merge scenarios comprising, summed over all scenarios, 50 million lines of code.
-All merge scenarios are available and documented on the project's website: http://www.fosd.de/SSMerge/.
+All merge scenarios are available and documented on the project's Web site.